marjoleinF/pre/README.md

 for deriving prediction rule ensembles as described in Friedman & Popescu (2008), with several adjustments:

+1. The package is completely **R** based, allowing users better access to the results and more control over the parameters used for generating the prediction rule ensemble.
+2. The unbiased tree induction algorithms of Hothorn, Hornik, & Zeileis (2006) is used for deriving prediction rules, by default.
+    Alternatively, the (g)lmtree algorithm of Zeileis, Hothorn, & Hornik (2008) can be employed, or the classification and regression tree (CART) algorithm of Breiman, Friedman, Olshen, & Stone (1984).
+3. The package supports a wider range of response variable types.
+4. The initial ensemble may be generated as a bagged, boosted and/or random forest ensemble.
+5. Hinge functions of predictor variables may be included as baselearners, as in the multivariate adaptive regression splines (MARS) approach of Friedman (1991), using function `gpe()`.
+6. Tools for explaining individual predictions are provided.

 Note that **pre** is under development, and much work still needs to be done.
 Below, an introduction the the package is provided.
 Fokkema (2020) provides an extensive description of the fitting procedures implemented